 Trending SQL Server Articles and Tips

-- How to Enable an Index in SQL Server
+- How to Fix “BACKUP detected corruption in the database log” Error in SQL Server

 Example DROP IF EXISTS in SQL Server 2016

 Starting SQL Server 2016, you could achieve the same functionality by executing the below simplified T-SQL script.

 Use <DATABASENAME> GO DROP TABLE IF EXISTS [SchemaName].[TableName] GO DROP PROCEDURE IF EXISTS [SchemaName].[ProcedureName] GO

 Clicking Next Page button to continue reading the topics and click on the Previous Page button to revisit the previous topic.